-- Direction of the horizontal effect - Always three directions are investigated (if more than one mode shape is selected in a column), where all mode shape is independent from each other or not. - If at least one dependent situation exists in a direction, the program automatically uses the CQC rule for all mode shape in that direction, otherwise SRSS rule is used.
+- Always three directions are investigated (if more than one mode shape is selected in a column), where all mode shape is independent from each other or not. - If at least one dependent situation exists in a direction, the program automatically uses the CQC rule for all mode shape in that direction, otherwise SRSS rule is used.